Qin Shi Huang (Legalism), Augustus (Roman Empire), Washington (Democracy), and Lenin (Communism): Government’s Changes

 George Washington’s policies and initiatives aimed at promoting economic development, expanding trade, and fostering financial stability laid the foundation for a growing and prosperous American economy.
 His legacy as a proponent of economic expansion and responsible fiscal management continues to influence American economic policy, highlighting the importance of a strong economy for the nation’s well-being and global standing.

-Washington oversaw the United States’ expansion and the Northwest Territory’s settlement.
+Washington oversaw the United States’ expansion and the settlement of the Northwest Territory.

 Indeed, George Washington, the first president of the United States, played a significant role in overseeing the nation’s expansion and the settlement of the Northwest Territory.
 During his presidency, he implemented policies and initiatives that facilitated westward expansion, promoted land settlement, and established a framework for governing the newly acquired territories.